SlimShadyIAm/ZenYourPython/comprehensions.md

 # Comprehensions

 ### What is it?
-In Python, comprehensions are a block of code that can generate a sequence or filter/expand an existing sequence.
+In Python, comprehensions are a block of code that can generate a sequence or filter/apply an operation to an existing sequence.
 These are considered pythonic, as opposed to using for loops to generate lists.
 Comprehensions are preferred over for-loops and `map`/`filter`, where possible and feasible.
 There are 3 types of comprehensions.

 ## List comprehension